nik-x625/qlines_app/README.md

 cd /opt/
 git clone git@github.com:mehdiabolfathi/qlines_proxy.git
-Make sure that qlines_app and qlines_blog are already up Use the “Remote SSH” feature of “VSCode” for easier remote editing the docker-compose.yml and also NGINX configuration files.
+Make sure that qlines_app and qlines_blog are already up Use the "Remote SSH" feature of "VSCode" for easier remote editing the docker-compose.yml and also NGINX configuration files.

 In the folder /opt/qlines_proxy, there are two nginx config files.
 First we need to let certbot to connect to port 80 and we need a minimal nginx config file.